Aeroméxico: 1934

+An old Bellanca aircraft which operated the México City–Acapulco run ca. 1935.

 The airline was established as Aeronaves de México on 15 September 1934, by Antonio Díaz Lombardo.
 Its first aircraft was a Stinson SR Reliant 5A (registered XB-AJI).
 Julio Zinser piloted the maiden flight on the Mexico City – Acapulco route on 14 September 1934.

-An early Bellanca aircraft of Aeroméxico, México City – Acapulco ca. 1935.

-Aeronaves de Mexico Bristol Britannia at New York International Airport in 1958.

 1940s

-When World War II began, the airline continued to grow with the help of Pan Am, which owned 40% of the new Mexican airline and upgrade the fleet with DC-2s and Boeing 247s.
+When World War II began, the airline continued to grow with the help of Pan Am, which owned 40% of the new Mexican airline and upgraded the fleet with DC-2s and Boeing 247s.
 Aeroméxico saw few changes for the next two decades.
 However, during the 1950s, renovation began, and the airline took over various small competitor companies across the country, including Aerovías Guest (the second airline of the country at that time) that held the routes to Madrid and Paris.
-Aeroméxico added aircraft including the Douglas DC-3 and its successor, the Douglas DC-4.
+Aeroméxico added aircraft, including the Douglas DC-3 and its successor, the Douglas DC-4.

 1950s

+Bristol Britannia at New York International Airport in 1958.

 During the late 1950s, the Douglas DC-4s were replaced by some pressurized Douglas DC-6s and two Bristol Britannias (the first turboprop passenger aircraft in the fleet) and in 1958, services were inaugurated to Idlewild Airport (now JFK) using the Britannias.
 The Mexico City-New York route would prove profitable for "Aeronaves" and its North American competitors.
 The airline was nationalised in 1959.

 1960s

+Douglas DC-8 at Toronto International Airport in 1971.

 In the early 1960s, the fleet of Aeronaves de México (Aeroméxico) included Douglas DC-3, Douglas DC-6, and Bristol Britannia aircraft.
 Starting in 1961, "Aeronaves" began replacing its piston-engined aircraft with new jets.
 The first jet-engined aircraft were a pair of Douglas DC-8s.
 The DC-8s were used on routes within Mexico and to New York City.
 In 1963, Aeronaves de México (Aeroméxico) took over Aerovias Guest airlines and they were merged under the name Aeronaves de México.
-Later in the 1960s, more DC-8s were added and service to Europe was resumed, operated by two de Havilland Comet 4C jet aircraft dry-leased by Aerovías Guest prior to the merger.
+Later in the 1960s, more DC-8s were added, and service to Europe was resumed, operated by two de Havilland Comet 4C jet aircraft dry-leased by Aerovías Guest prior to the merger.